JoshATM/Constructing-a-CPU/README.md

 #

+Although I have some earlier versions and some later versions, I don't plan on changing anything after 22/04/2025 but you never know what's going to happen.
+Also Images are from different times as some are through development and some are after.

+#

 I have a very limited idea of how to build a cpu apart from being a first year student studying computer architecture.
 The aim of the project is that I want this cpu to work, it doesn't have to be fast, it doesn't have to be applicable in real world applications, it just has to work as a cpu.